Sorry. You need to upgrade your browser

 Learning Journey

-Students are introduced to key historical skills such as source analysis and the History curriculum is planned to enable students to apply their knowledge and historical skills to any topic.
-The curriculum prepares students for further historical study by continually revisiting and practicing the historical skills in every unit they study at ICC.
+Students are introduced to key historical skills such as source and interpretation analysis, chronology and historical concepts.
+The History curriculum is planned to enable students to apply their knowledge and historical skills to any topic.
+The curriculum prepares students for further historical study by continually revisiting and practicing the historical skills in every unit they study at Ibstock School.
+Students have the opportunities to study real historians’ arguments and many of the units have been planned because of a great book!

-Throughout the History curriculum at ICC, students will have aspects of local history weaved through many of the units.
+Throughout the History curriculum at Ibstock School, students will have aspects of local history weaved through many of the units.
 From studying Roman Leicester, Tudor society, Black Death in Knaptoft to Kenilworth Castle at GCSE; students not only learn about the wider world but history on their doorstep.

 Year 7

-• Aztecs: students practice their new historical skills throughout this unit, looking at aspects of Aztec life.
+• What was the Aztec civilization like? - students practice their new historical skills throughout this unit, looking at aspects of Aztec life.

 • The Tudors: students study the influential Tudor Dynasty looking at the rise and fall of the monarchs and the way they changed and shaped Britain.